Could acupuncture with a jolt ease bladder urgency?

 Summary

-This study tests whether electroacupuncture can help women with overactive bladder who haven't improved with standard physical therapy.
-About 32 women will receive either electroacupuncture, nerve stimulation, or a sham procedure over 12 weeks.
-The main goal is to see if a larger study is possible, not to prove the treatment works yet.
+This study tests whether electroacupuncture (thin needles with mild electrical pulses) can help women with overactive bladder who haven't improved with standard treatments.
+Thirty-two women will receive either electroacupuncture, a nerve stimulation therapy, or a sham (fake) acupuncture for 12 weeks.
+The main goal is to see if a larger trial is possible, not to prove the treatment works yet.

 Get updates